-Course Code: AQA Spanish 8692 Mr Castro, Head of Spanish jcastro@carshaltongirls.org.uk
+Course Code: AQA Spanish 8698 Mr Castro, Head of MFL jcastro@carshaltongirls.org.uk

-Why do you learn Spanish?
+Why choose Spanish?

 Learning a language enhances students' employment prospects, widens their perspective and is a skill they can develop throughout their lives.
 Students can continue learning Spanish by studying A Level in the Sixth Form.